-Instead of considering the general 3D interaction

-problem, we only consider the application of architecture walkthrough.
-Almost all of the 3D browsers available in the public domain support this type of navigation mode.
-It is called the WALK mode in most VRML browsers.
-In architecture walkthrough, we can reasonably assume that the viewpoint stays on a horizontal plane.
+Instead of considering the general 3D interaction problem, we only consider the problem of 3D navigation for applications such as architectural walkthrough.
+Almost all VRML browsers support this type of WALK mode.
+In architectural walkthrough, we can reasonably assume that the viewpoint stays on a horizontal plane.
 Therefore the virtual camera (representing the viewpoint) and the obstacles in the virtual environment can be reasonably represented by 2D polygons.
 The virtual camera can move freely in the plane and therefore possesses 3 DOF.

 Many efficient path planners are reported to be able to compute a collision-free path in fractions of a second for environments of reasonable complexity.
-These planners fall into two categories: one-shot and many-shot.
+According to the way that they are used, these planners fall into two categories: one-shot and many-shot.
 One-shot planners do not make assumptions about the environment and simply take the world description at run time.
 However, it might take a few seconds in the worst case for these planners to come up with a collision-free path.
 On the other hand, the many-shot planners, such as the randomized roadmap planner adopted in our system, may spend a reasonable amount of time initially in preprocessing the configuration space for future path-planning queries.
 These planners usually assume that the environment does not change frequently; otherwise, they will need to redo the preprocessing step whenever the environment changes.
 The planning times for these planners are better bounded since the planning problem can usually be reduced to only a graph search problem at run time.
 Therefore, this type of planners is more suitable for real-time user interactions.